turingschool-examples/intro-to-CSS-transitions/README.md

 Now that's much more like an animation!

 We can also change where the origin of the transform is, with the `transform-origin` property.
-For example, this lets you control the X and Y axis that the transformation is originating from.
+This lets you control the X and Y axis that the transformation is originating from.
 You can change this by specifying a different origin value.

 For example, `transform-origin: 50% 50%` puts the origin at 50% of the X axis and 50% of the Y axis, which is right in the middle of the element you are transforming. `transform-origin: 100% 100%` puts the origin at 100% of the X and Y axis which is the lower right corner.